Micronova: History

-A team led by Durham University researchers announced on 20 April 2022 that they identified three micronovae using data from the Transiting Exoplanet Survey Satellite (TESS).
+A team led by Dr Simone Scaringi of Durham University announced on 20 April 2022 that they identified three micronovae using data from the Transiting Exoplanet Survey Satellite (TESS).
 The team discovered with TESS that two of the micronovae occurred on white dwarfs, with the astronomers confirming with the Very Large Telescope that the third occurred on a white dwarf as well.

 The phenomenon had previously been observed in the white dwarf binary TV Columbae using data from the International Ultraviolet Explorer.
 However the data was not sufficient to infer the physical mechanism behind the explosion.

 Formation

 Micronovae specifically form on white dwarfs that have strong magnetic fields, as fields send material toward the star's magnetic poles.
 This causes the hydrogen fusion explosions on the surface to be more localized and smaller than a typical nova.

 An alternative explanation for the phenomenon is that these represent magnetic reconnection events either in the accretion disks or in the coronae of the companion stars.
 The system V2487 Oph is one of the candidate micronovae, and has also shown standard recurrent novae.
-The properties of its short duration flares also do not agree with predictions for nuclear fusion events.
+The properties of its short duration flares have been suggested to not agree with predictions for nuclear fusion events.